-The Vans Checkerboard Slip-On displays the classic Vans easy Slip-On feature which holds the foot in a snug yet comfortable lockdown.
+The low-top Vans Checkerboard Slip-On displays the classic Vans easy Slip-On feature which holds the foot in a snug yet comfortable lockdown.
 It has also elastic side accents.
 This model is conveniently offered in both men’s and women’s sizing.

 Casual and sporty style fused together and showcased in the Vans Checkerboard Slip-On.
 The simple yet classic and sleek design and style of this low-top sneaker allow the wearer to match it up with a variety of outfits, whether it be semi-formal, street-style, or casual attire.
 Its sporty appeal adds more fun to one’s get-up.